dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 have gaps between them. :numref:`Figure %s <ExampleSolverAccessTimeRecords>` illustrates the following:

-*   A gap occurs between record 1 and the set of records 2 because the start date in record 1 is not contiguous with the closest end date in the set of records 2.
+*   A gap occurs between the set of records 1 and record 2 because the latest end date in the set of records 1 is not contiguous with the start date in record 2.

-*   The records in the set of records 2 are contiguous.
+*   The records in the set of records 1 are contiguous.

-*   In the set of records 2, the middle record overlaps with the previous record.
+*   In the set of records 1, the first and second records overlap.

 .. figure:: ../_images/leap_admin_solver_time_alloc_record.png
     :name: ExampleSolverAccessTimeRecords